-Kayaking – Rent kayaks here for about $50 per person to see the beautiful bay, stop by a historic home, see the beaches, and other natural wonders.
+- Kayaking: This is one of my favorite places to go kayaking on Long Island!
+You can rent kayaks here for about $50 per person to see the beautiful bay, stop by a historic home, see the beaches, and other natural wonders.

-Mashomack Preserve – 2,000+ acres of nature reserve with marshes, forest & creeks.
+- Mashomack Preserve: 2,000+ acres of a nature reserve with marshes, forest & creeks.
+Perfect for easy hiking.

 New Paltz is special.
-As soon as you enter the town you’ll see a small Dominican restaurant at the foot of the main street two hours north of NYC.
+As soon as you enter the town, you’ll see a small Dominican restaurant at the foot of the main street two hours north of NYC.
 That alone wins major points for this small artistic college town in the Catskills.
-For foodies, art lovers, cultural enthusiasts, and outdoor aficionados, New Paltz is one of the best small towns in New York to visit and makes for one of the best day trips from NYC.
+If you love good food, art, culture, and the outdoors, New Paltz is not just one of the best small towns in New York to visit, but it makes for one of the best day trips from NYC!

 New Paltz Top Things to Do – NYC Day Trip

-Hiking – New Paltz is at the foot of so many different hikes from NYC to choose from.
-The most popular ones being in Minnewaska State Park Preserve and Mohonk Preserve.
+- Hiking – New Paltz is at the foot of so many different hikes from NYC to choose from.
+The most popular ones are in Minnewaska State Park Preserve and Mohonk Preserve.

-This small New York town is one of the easiest NYC day trips because it’s less than 90 minutes by train and has its own Metro-North station.
+This small New York town is one of the easiest NYC day trips because it’s maybe 75 minutes by train from Grand Central.
+And their train station is right in the downtown area!
 The perfect NYC getaway to the Hudson Valley.

-Hiking – There are several hikes from Cold Spring such as: Breakneck Ridge, Bull Hill, Anthony’s Nose, Meadow Pine, and more.
+- Hiking: There are several hikes from Cold Spring such as: Breakneck Ridge, Bull Hill, Cornish Estate, and much more.

-Downtown – The downtown area (pictured above) is full of shops and restaurants to choose from.
-If you want all the way down, you can stop by a beautiful open space facing the Hudson River where you can sit on one of the many benches over a scoop of local ice cream.
+- Downtown: The downtown area (pictured above) is full of shops and restaurants to choose from.
+If you walk all the way down to the river (through the underpass), you can stop by a beautiful open space facing the Hudson River, where you can sit on one of the many benches over a scoop of local ice cream.

-Train – Take the Metro-North just 8 stops from Grand Central!
+- Train: Take the Metro-North just a few stops from Grand Central!